Help Reduce Hunger

 - World Hunger Year (WHY) seeks to promote partnerships for empowerment and community building.

-Contribute Financially to Reducing Hunger and Poverty
+Contribute Financially to Other Organizations That Are Reducing Hunger and Poverty

 - Adventist Development and Relief Agency International (ADRA) is the worldwide humanitarian arm of the Seventh-Day Adventist Church.